mooreds/docs-1/references/sql-operations.md

 ### Expand by clause

-The `EXPAND BY` clause expands or flattens the items in a JSON array.
+The `EXPAND BY` clause expands (flattens) the items in a JSON array.
 This tends to be useful when working with APIs, where the relevant results may be nested inside one or more JSON objects.

 The syntax for `EXPAND BY` is: